angelleye/paypal-php-library/README.rst

 - You may leave the file here, or save this file to the location on your web server where you'd like this call to be made.
     - I like to save the files to a separate location and keep the ones included with the library as empty templates.
 	- Note that you can also copy/paste the template code into your own file(s).
 - Each template file includes PHP arrays for every parameter available to that particular API.
 Simply fill in the array parameters with your own dynamic (or static) data.
-This data may come from...
+This data may come from:
     - Session Variables
 	- General Variables
 	- Database Recordsets